 If you find it difficult to study the entire book, you can break it down into sub-sections such as Indian Polity, Geography, Economy, International Relations, and Social Policies.

-- Significance Of The India Year Book In UPSC Preparation
+- Priority-wise Topics In India Year Book For UPSC Aspirants

 India Year Book: Key Details